 Beyond the immediate concern of living on just one income are broader concerns such as: How would a career break affect our family's long-term financial security?
 What about our ability to save for our children's education—or our own retirement?
 Will I lose career momentum if I take a few years off?

 "The reality is, there are trade-offs and stresses either way," says Stephanie Coontz, director of research and public education at the Council on Contemporary Families.
 Here are some insights that may help.

 Will taking time off to stay home hurt my earning power later?

 That's a legitimate concern.
 A 2010 study conducted by the Center for Talent Innovation found that 27% of highly qualified women seeking to resume their careers after spending several years at home had trouble finding comparable jobs—and that those who were hired lost 16% of their earning power.
 More recently, a 2018 report by Katherine Weisshaar of the University of North Carolina discovered that women applying for new positions after voluntarily leaving the workforce were granted interviews half as often as women applicants who were unemployed.
 Employed women got callbacks more than three times as often as those returning from time off.
 2

 Both men and women should consider what the job market will look like when they are ready to return to work.
 The good news is that more and more employers are creating programs to smooth that return for stay-at-home parents.
 It also helps to continue networking.
 And don’t rule out the option of telecommuting at least some of the time—that can give you a foot in the door when you're ready to return.

 Are there any financial advantages to having one parent at home?

 “If you're not able to contribute to

-401(k), your spouse should try to maximize his or her contributions, to save for both of you.”—Debra Greenberg, director of Personal Retirement Strategy and Solutions at Bank of America Merrill Lynch.
+401(k), your spouse should try to maximize their contributions, to save for both of you.”—Debra Greenberg, director of Retirement and Personal Wealth Solutions, Bank of America.